 What types of Personal Finance tasks do I lump into the Sisyphean Challenges list?

 - Paying back relatives you have borrowed money from

 - Paying off your Mortgage

 - Building up enough in your RRSP to be able to retire

-You get the flavour of what I am talking about, the type of task that unless you had a huge amount of money appear in your lap, it is going to take more than 3 years to complete your task.
+You get the flavour of what I am talking about, the type of task that unless you had a considerable amount of money appear in your lap, it would take more than three years to complete your task.

 All Long Journeys Need to Start